 A western pleasure animal is a sensible, alert, bright, easy moving, well-mannered mount that can provide a quiet, comfortable and pleasant ride at a walk, jog, and lope.
 Western pleasure competition is not to be confused with an equitation or horsemanship class in which the rider is judged.
-Type of animal will not be considered in judging the class.
+Type of animal is not considered in judging the class.

-- 1. Refer to Western tack and attire. - Prohibited in Western Pleasure: Mechanical hackamore, draw reins, tie downs, any type martingale, cavesson noseband, protective leg wraps or boots, crops, bats, whips.
+- 1. Refer to Western tack and attire. - Prohibited: Mechanical hackamore, draw reins, tie downs, any type martingale, cavesson noseband, protective leg wraps or boots, crops, bats, whips.

-- 1. Animals will be shown at a walk, jog, and lope on a reasonably loose rein or light contact without undue restraint.
-Animals must back easily and stand quietly. - Animals will work both ways of the ring at all three gaits, and will be reversed to the inside (away from the rail).
-The judge may require entries to reverse at the walk or the jog, but never at a lope.

-- 3. A judge may ask for additional work of the same nature from any animal. - 4.
-A judge may ask for extended gaits.
-Rider shall not be required to dismount unless judge wishes to check equipment. - 5.
-Entries will be penalized for being on the wrong lead, excessive speed or slowness, breaking gait, appearing dull, lethargic, head too high or the poll being lower than the withers. - 6.
-The exhibitor may not touch the horse or saddle with the free hand. - 7.
-When riding with a bit with shanks, two hands may not be used and hands may not be changed. - 8.
-If Western Pleasure and Gaited Western Pleasure classes are offered at the same show; horses trotting in gaited classes; or showing at the alternate gait in Western Pleasure, should be judged as not performing one of the required class gaits.
+- Animals are shown at a walk, jog, and lope on a reasonably loose rein or light contact without undue restraint.
+Animals must back easily and stand quietly. - Animals work both ways of the ring at all three gaits, and are reversed to the inside (away from the rail).
+The judge may require entries to reverse at the walk or the jog, but never at a lope. - A judge may ask for additional work of the same nature from any animal. - A judge may ask for extended gaits.
+Rider shall not be required to dismount unless judge wishes to check equipment. - Entries are penalized for being on the wrong lead, excessive speed or slowness, breaking gait, appearing dull or lethargic, head too high, or the poll being lower than the withers. - 6.
+The exhibitor may not touch the horse or saddle with the free - When riding with a bit with shanks, two hands may not be used, and hands may not be changed. - If Western Pleasure and Gaited Western Pleasure classes are offered at the same show, horses trotting in gaited classes or showing at the alternate gait in Western Pleasure should be judged as not performing one of the required class gaits.